luminus-framework/luminus/resources/public/md/html_templating.md

 Let's take a look at the default tags:

-extends - used to indicate that the template extends another template:
+*extends* - used to indicate that the template extends another template

 `{% extends "base.html" %}`

-include - used to include a block from a different template file:
+*include* - used to include a block from a different template file

 `{% include "form.html" %}`

-block/endbock - used to specify a block that can be overriden by a block from different template with the same name:
+*block/endbock* - used to specify a block that can be overriden by a block from different template with the same name

 `{% block form %}{% endblock %}`

-if/endif - used to test a condition, the if portion is rendered only if the condition is true:
+*if/endif* - used to test a condition, the if portion is rendered only if the condition is true

 `{% if error %} <p>An error occurred: {{error}}</p>{% endif %}`

-ifequal/endequal - same as if tag except that it checks that its arguments are equal:
+*ifequal/endequal* - same as if tag except that it checks that its arguments are equal

 `{% ifequal foo bar %}yes!{% endifequal %}`

-else - can be used inside the `if` and `ifequal` tags to specify the content for the negative case:
+*else* - can be used inside the `if` and `ifequal` tags to specify the content for the negative case

 `{% if condition %}yes!{% else %}no!{% endif %}`

-for/endfor - used to iterate over collections of items:
+*for/endfor* - used to iterate over collections of items

 `{% for story in stories %} <h2>{{story.name}}</h2>{% endfor %}`